ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 WebTransport [OVERVIEW] is a protocol framework that enables clients constrained by the Web security model to communicate with a remote server using a secure multiplexed transport.
-This document describes QuicTransport, a transport protocol that uses a dedicated QUIC [QUIC-TRANSPORT] connection and provides support for unidirectional streams, bidirectional streams and datagrams.
+This document describes QuicTransport, a transport protocol that uses a dedicated QUIC [QUIC] connection and provides support for unidirectional streams, bidirectional streams and datagrams.

 --- middle

 # Introduction

-QUIC [QUIC-TRANSPORT] is a UDP-based multiplexed secure transport.
+QUIC [QUIC] is a UDP-based multiplexed secure transport.
 It is the underlying protocol for HTTP/3 {{?I-D.ietf-quic-http}}, and as such is reasonably expected to be available in web browsers and server-side web frameworks.
 This makes it a compelling transport to base a WebTransport protocol on.

 This document defines QuicTransport, an adaptation of QUIC to WebTransport model.
 The protocol is designed to be low-overhead on the server side, meaning